Science/STEM Fair Events in the DC Region

 Thomas Jefferson High School for Science and Technology

 A magnet school in Fairfax County, VA.
 Well known around the DC area for its high-achieving students, who often serve as interns in science labs and agencies in the area.
-The school hosts a science fair in the spring.
+The school hosts a science fair in the spring, and also hosts a local club for the Biology Olympiad.

 Loudoun County Public Schools Regional Science & Engineering Fair